chienpeng/hello-world/README.md

 # hello-world

-HI, just a try to make a commit change
+Hi there, it's a test to learn commit function.